Transfer Pricing in China: 5 things all foreign companies doing business in China should know

-This article has been prepared by our partners from Moore Stephens.
+This article about transfer pricing in China has been prepared by our partners from Moore Stephens.

 Fueled by initiatives such as the BEPS (‘Base Erosion and Profit Shifting’) Action Plan by the OECD and newly implemented transfer pricing local rules and regulations by OECD- and non-OECD member countries, transfer pricing has become a topic of increasing importance for companies all over the world.
 Though China is not a member of the OECD, they have also followed the recommendations by the OECD and have implemented via ‘Bulletin 42’ in 2016 many rules and regulations in terms of transfer pricing, including the requirements for transfer pricing documentation as set out in the BEPS Action Plan 14 (when certain thresholds are met).

 Though in the past transfer pricing was mostly a topic of concern for larger multinationals, as a result of these global developments transfer pricing has also become a topic of increasing interest for small and medium sized enterprises.
 In practice, however, many SMEs still lack the knowledge and understanding of transfer pricing, and as of our experience we learned that not many companies have sufficient knowledge about this, particularly in a China setting.

 To help increase the understanding of transfer pricing in China, we have compiled a list of 5 things all foreign companies at least should know about transfer pricing:

 1. Basic Transfer Pricing Terminology

 When two associated enterprises do business with each other, the prices used in between are referred to as the ‘transfer price’.
 As of this relationship and to increase profitability, companies could choose to manage to have high profits in countries with low tax rates, and lower profits in countries with higher tax rates.
 To prevent this, countries have implemented various rules and regulations to make sure companies via this relationship avoid to pay the wrong amount of corporate income taxes on their corporate income.